nandopas/pokemon/README.md

 # Pokemon Battler
 Creating a pokemon battle app using React.js and GraphQl queries to external API

+Honestly just an way to get exposed to React hooks, so not super polished, will update in the future with more features too.

 I was inspired to make a pokemon battle app from this React tutorial: https://www.youtube.com/watch?v=yKFoAF7J0mc

 The app chooses two pokemon that enter into a battle.
 Pokemon HP left, turn, and messages are kept as state variables